 - Cut the sheets lengthwise into 3-inch-wide-strips.

-- Spoon a few tbspns of spinach mixture at the end of one strip and fold over to form a triangle.
+- Spoon 3 tablespoon of spinach mixture onto the end of one strip and fold over to form a triangle.

 - Repeat with remaining ingredients.

-- Set the triangle pockets on a greased baking sheet.
-Bake until golden brown, about 15 mins.
+- Set the pockets on a greased baking sheet.
+Bake at 400˚ until golden brown, about 15 mins.
 Serve hot.